 They recently canceled plans for the referendum, which had stoked fears Ukraine could split apart in the wake of the bitter presidential battle, but tension has persisted ahead of the new vote.
 Both sides have warned of possible provocations, and brief scuffles between supporters from opposing camps have broken out.

 Yanukovych said Saturday that he could not rule out unrest after the Dec.
-26 vote.
-"People are just going to defend their rights and their choice.
-They will not allow discrimination against them," the Interfax news agency quoted him as telling a news conference in the southern city of Odessa.
+26 vote and that supporters might travel to Kiev to protest if they consider the balloting unfair, according to news reports.
+"People are just getting ready to defend their rights, their choice.
+They will not allow discrimination against them," he told a news conference after a rally in the southern city of Odessa, in a comment broadcast on state-run Russian television.

 Outgoing President Leonid Kuchma met Saturday with a U.S. Congressional delegation led by Rep. Dana Rohrabacher, a California Republican, that arrived to push for a free and fair vote, a statement from Kuchma's office said.
 The visitors were also scheduled to meet parliament speaker Volodymyr Lytvyn and the head of the Central Election Commission Yaroslav Davydovych.